Customer Service Cover Letter Sample

-What a Customer Service Cover Letter Should Include
+What to Include in a Customer Service Cover Letter

 - Contact information: your name, address, phone number, email address, and so on.